DFIRnotes/confnotes/TIL_PurpleTeamSummit2021.md

 _These are not my full notes taken, as those are colorful and mass 300 g._

 All the talks were informative and most were over-filled with actionable recommendations and pitfalls to avoid based on the experience of the presenters.
 Thanks to all the presenters, hosts, and especially the event staff!
+Slides are now posted to Summits [archive](https://www.sans.org/cyber-security-summit/archives/) page and videos are expected to post later.

 # Day 1 Talk Highlights